Looking to get a new set of golf balls?

-- Your current low spin golf balls are either lost or need replacing.
+- Your current low spin golf balls need replacing.
 You just want to get better ones this time around.

-3. One can never have too many golf balls.
-Another set wouldn’t hurt.
+3. One can never have too many golf balls!
+Another set of different balls to try out wouldn’t hurt.

-You may be able to go for a while but you will eventually end up sinking.
+You may be able to hold on for a while but you will eventually end up sinking / losing shots cheaply out on the course.

-For the continual development and enjoyment of the game, you have to get your gear right.
+For the continual development and enjoyment of the game, you just have to get your gear right playa!

 In A Hurry?